• Skip to primary navigation

 • 1 each – red, green, and yellow bell pepper, diced

-• 1 14-ounce can petite diced tomatoes
+• 14 ounces petite diced tomatoes

 • 2 garlic cloves pressed